 Court of Protection

-Coram is a leading family law chambers providing representation and advice to clients in London and across England and Wales.
+Coram is a leading family law chambers providing representation and advice in Court of Protection matters across London and England and Wales.

 The Court of Protection adjudicates on the welfare of protected parties [P] i.e. those over the age of 16 who through mental impairment are not able to make decisions for themselves about :